-- 8. In cases where on-site access is infeasible, alternate methods of providing public access shall be considered, such as off-site improvements. - 9.
+- 7. New multi-unit residential development, including the subdivision of land for five or more parcels, shall provide for joint or community and/or public access, except where demonstrated to be infeasible due to any of the following: - a.
+Incompatible uses; - b.
+Safety; - c.
+Security; - d.
+Impact to the shoreline environment; - e.
+Constitutional or other legal limitations that may be applicable. - 8.
+In cases where on-site access is in feasible, a Itemate methods of providing public access shall be considered, such as off-site improvements. - 9.
 Lot area shall be calculated using only those lands landward of the OHWM. - 10.
 Single-family residential uses are a priority use only when developed in a manner consistent with control of pollution and prevention of damage to the natural environment.

-22. 600.175 Shoreline stabilization.
+22.600.175 Shoreline stabilization.

 - A. Environment Designations Permit Requirements.
 Based on the type of shoreline modification proposed, the identified permit requirements shall apply for all designations: - 1.
 SDP for soft shoreline stabilization, unless otherwise exempt. - 2.
-Administrative CUP for hard shoreline stabilization. - 3.
-Administrative CUP for hybrid shoreline stabilization, unless the applicant can demonstrate the project meets the intent of soft shore as described in Ecology's Soft Shoreline Stabilization SMP Planning and Implementation Guidance (Ecology Publication No. 14-06-009). at of the fo lowing: - a.
-At least fifty percent or more of the proposed shoreline length is composed of ratural shoreline or soft shoreline stabilization, calculated by percent of total she relin a length. - b.
-Hard stabilization elements are either repair or ripla ement and do not conclitute new stabilization. - c.
-The proposal includes areas of restored natural shoreline, including but not limite I to the removal - of shoreline modifications and enhancement of natural features without the use of hard materials. - B. Exemptions from Substantial Development Permit for Shoreline Stabilization - 1.
-The construction of a normal protective bulkhoad common to single-family residences shall not require an SDP if it meets the exemption criteria listed in Section 22.500 100 (C)(3)(c), or as further amended in WAC 173-27-040.
-An exemption from an SDP is not an exemption from a CUP or an administrative CUP where applicable. - 2.
-A "normal protective" bulkhead includes those's ructural and nonstructural developments installed at or near, and parallel to, the OHWM for the sole purpose of protecting an existing single-family residence and appurtenant structures from loss or damage by erosion. - 3.
-A letter of permit exemption will be prepared for qualifying shoreline stabilization activities in accordance with Section 22.500.100(C)(4).
-The county shall track exemption activities in the permit system. - C. Application Requirements.
-In addition to the general application requirements, applications for shore protection and bluff stabilization shall include the following information, when applicable: - 1.
-Upland, on-site improvements and any existing shoreline structures;
+Administrative CUP for hard shoreline stabilization. - Administrative CUP for hybrid shoreline stabilization, unless the applicant can demonstrate the project meets the intent of soft shore as described in Ecology's Soft Shoreline Stabilization SMP Planning and Implementation Guidance (Ecology Publication No. 14-06-009). all of the following: - a.
+At least fifty percentor more of the proposed shoreline length is composed of natural shoreline or soft shoreline stabilization, calculated by percent of total shoreline length. - Hard stabilization elements are either repair or replacement and do not constitute new stabilization. - c.
+The proposal includes areas of restored natural shoreline, including but not limited to the removal - of shoreline modifications and enhancement of natural features without the use of hard materials. - $B. \quad \text{Exemptions from Substantial Development Permit for Shoreline Stabilization.} \\$ - 1.
+The construction of a normal protective bulkhead common to single-family residences shall not require an SDP if it meets the exemption criteria listed in Section 22.500.100(C)(3)(c), or as further amended in WAC 173-27-040.
+An exemption from an SDP is not an exemption from a CUP or an administrative CUP) where applicable.

-Commented [A98]: Consistency Analysis, Table 5-1, Item #23; language from the DOE's 2014 guidance.
+Commented [A114]: Consistency Analysis, Table 5-1, Item #23; language from the DOE's 2014 guidance.